dushianthisarsfield/dushianthisarsfield/README.md

 <h1>Hi, I'm Dushi <br/><a href="https://github.com/joshmadakor1">Software Engineer</a>, <a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Enthusiast</a> </a></h1>

 ### Hi there 👋, Dushianthi Sarsfield
-#### Software Engineer  /  Cybersecurity
+#### Graduate Cloud Operations Engineer
-Hi there 👋 I'm Dushi from London, and I am a software engineer.
+Hi there 👋 I'm Dushi from London, and I am a graduate cloud operations engineer.
 I can code in Java and Python.
 I really enjoy learning about programming languages and cyber security.
 I also enjoy wireframing, ui, ux, and design in general.

 Skills: Java/ Python / HTML